cisco/mindmeld/source/userguide/intent_classifier.rst

 **Hyperparameter tuning**

-View the model’s :ref:`hyperparameters <intent_tuning>`, keeping in mind the hyperparameters for logistic regression, the default model in Workbench.
+View the model’s :ref:`hyperparameters <intent_tuning>`, keeping in mind the hyperparameters for logistic regression, the default model in MindMeld.
 These include: ``'C'``, the inverse of regularization strength; and, penalization, which is not shown in the response but defaults to ``'l2'``.

 .. code-block:: python